nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

 - Go to ``Services`` **>** ``Gateway``.
 You can see all gateways but edit none.

-Exercise 4: View application configuration
+Exercise 4: DevOps & Tenant
 ============================================

+User Role of a Devops allow user to create, update and delete Services (FULL authorization) of its own environment {{ site_ID }}

 - In NGINX Controller, login as DevOps owner of your site

     - email:  devops{{ site_ID }}@f5cloudbuilder.dev
     - password: NGINXC0ntroller!

-- User Role of a Devops allow user to create, update and delete Services (FULL authorization) of its own environment {{ site_ID }}
 - Go to ``Platform`` **>** ``User Role`` then see configuration PATHs and attached authorization levels

 .. image:: ./_pictures/Controller_platform_user_role_devops.png